codeovni/obfuscator/README.md

 # 🔒 Obfuscator
-This is a simple javascript code obfuscator.
+This is a simple javascript code obfuscator using [crypto-js](https://github.com/brix/crypto-js).
 You just have to put a javascript file `.js` in the `obfuscate` folder and run the application `npm run start`.
 You will get a new file in the `result` folder with the same name and with the obfuscated code.
 You can add all the files you want to obfuscate at once.

+# How to obfuscate files
 ### 1. Install packages
 ```shell
 npm install